interior-window-blur

 reception-L'atelier

-The most common ingredients are saline fluid, B vitamins, vitamin C, magnesium, calcium and sometimes glutathione.
-The menu differs between providers.
-What matters is that the drip is medically prescribed and given in a proper clinical setting by a trained practitioner.
-An IV procedure carries small but real risks of infection, bruising at the needle site and allergic reaction, and should not be treated as a casual wellness top-up.
+Common ingredients include saline fluid, B vitamins, vitamin C, magnesium, calcium and sometimes glutathione.
+What matters more than the specific formulation is that the drip is medically prescribed and administered in a properly clinical setting by a trained practitioner.
+An IV procedure carries real, if small, risks of infection at the insertion site, bruising and allergic reaction.
+It should not be treated as a routine wellness top-up without clinical oversight.

 Explore Iv Drips